-While the open design of a motorcycle reveals the attractiveness of the technology, it also makes it more vulnerable Rust and corrosion can develop even if high-quality components are used.
+While the open design of a motorcycle reveals the attractiveness of the technology, it also makes it more vulnerable.
+Rust and corrosion can develop even if high-quality components are used.
 A rusty exhaust pipe may go unnoticed on a car, however, it detracts from the overall appearance of a motorcycle.
-Frequent and proper care does not only comply with the terms of the warranty, but it will also keep your motorcycle looking good, extend its life and optimize its performance ucts onto seals, gaskets, sprockets, the drive chain and wheel axles.
-Always rinse the dirt and degreaser off with water
+Frequent and proper care does not only comply with the terms of the warranty, but it will also keep your motorcycle looking good, extend its life and optimize its performance.